netmanito/vagrant-elk-box-ansible/README.md

 Some sample Logstash data is installed on provisioning.
 Reading in log lines from **include/example-logs/testlog**

 There's a script at **include/example-logs/send_log.sh** which includes data on testlog file with current date so you can have **on time** data as soon as you start.

+Geoip configuration has been included to work with GeoLiteCity.dat in kibana3.

 ### Packetbeat
 Installed via debian package, started on boot.